Average Cost of Groceries Per Month: How Much Should You Be Spending?

 How Much Should I Be Spending on Groceries Per Month?

-While around $387 per month is the average amount U.S. households spend on food, that doesn’t mean that’s how much you should budget for your own grocery bill each month.
-Instead, consider the food plans created by the United States Department of Agriculture, which detail monthly at-home food costs for May 2021, depending on four spending levels of thrifty, low-cost, moderate-cost and liberal.
+While around $412 per month is the average amount U.S. households spend on food, that doesn’t mean that’s how much you should budget for your own grocery bill each month.
+Instead, consider the food plans created by the United States Department of Agriculture, which detail monthly at-home food costs for March 2022, depending on four spending levels: thrifty, low cost, moderate cost and liberal.

-You can use these plans to help you estimate a monthly grocery budget based on whether you’re single or have other people in your household and what type of budget you’re working with.
+These plans can help you estimate a monthly grocery budget based on the size of your household and what type of budget you’re working with.